methylene/angular-chat/README.md

 Using a [jsfiddle](http://jsfiddle.net/hCykg/1/) and the [angular-seed](https://github.com/angular/angular-seed) as starting points.

-It runs in [thttpd](http://www.acme.com/software/thttpd/), using this command: (assuming the working directory contains the "app" folder)
+Run in [Node.js](http://nodejs.org/) as follows (assuming the working directory contains the "app" folder):

-	sudo thttpd -r -d "app" -h localhost -p 8000 -M 0
+	cd app

-Later you can stop thttpd using following command:
+	node ../server/server.js

-	pgrep thttpd | xargs sudo kill
+The server will run [on port 3000](http://localhost:3000/).